Rules for globals usage

 Important:

-Defining global symbols (variables, constants, types) is deprecated and should be avoided.
+Defining global variables in a GLOBALS block is deprecated.
 Instead of GLOBALS, use PUBLIC symbols in modules to be imported with IMPORT FGL.
+GLOBALS is only supported for backward compatibility, to compile legacy source code.

 Rules for GLOBALS usage: